The 20 Best Choroideremia Doctors in The United States

 Accepting New Patients

-Albert Maguire is an Ophthalmologist in Philadelphia, Pennsylvania.
+Albert Maguire is an Ophthalmologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Maguire is rated as an Elite provider by MediFind in the treatment of Choroideremia.
-His top areas of expertise are Leber Congenital Amaurosis, Choroideremia, Late-Onset Retinal Degeneration, Age-Related Macular Degeneration (ARMD), and Vitrectomy.
+He is also highly rated in 41 other conditions, according to our data.
+His clinical expertise encompasses Leber Congenital Amaurosis, Choroideremia, Late-Onset Retinal Degeneration, Age-Related Macular Degeneration (ARMD), and Vitrectomy.
+Dr. Maguire is board certified in Ophthalmology, 1991.
 Dr. Maguire is currently accepting new patients.

 Ophthalmology